 Good security teams know that just because you’ve put up a fence, doesn’t mean that you’ve eliminated all risk; something that isn’t possible.
 Some risk always remains.
 Attackers might hurl themselves against the fence, something small might get through, or maybe something will get over the fence.

-Monitoring and understanding residual risk as well as inherent risk allows security professionals to more quickly and accurately identify potential security threats, and understand how those threats can negatively impact a company and its data.
+Continuously monitoring and understanding residual risk as well as inherent risk allows security professionals to more quickly and accurately identify potential security threats, and understand how those threats can negatively impact a company and its data.
 By knowing how and when risks might slip through the fence, a security team or a CISO can confidently respond to risks.

 Now that you know what residual risk is, what do you do with it?
 Once you understand residual risk, it’s time to classify the risk, so your organization knows how to respond.